 (2) With the knowledge that the transaction conceals the location, source, ownership or control of the property.

 (j) To conspire to violate any of the provisions of this section.

 2. A person who violates this section is guilty of a category B felony and shall be punished by imprisonment in the state prison for a minimum term of not less than 5 years and a maximum term of not more than 20 years, and may be further punished by a fine of not more than $25,000.

 Below our Las Vegas criminal defense attorneys provide a summary of the Nevada crime of racketeering under NRS 207.400.
 Keep reading to learn the state and federal law, common defenses and potential penalties.

 The legal definition of "racketeering" in Las Vegas, Nevada, refers to criminal activity that's carried out in furtherance of an unlawful business.

 Racketeering in Nevada isn't one isolated event . . . it's the commission, attempt, or conspiracy to commit at least two (2) racketeering-related crimes within a five (5) years span.
 These crimes also must share common patterns, intents, results, accomplices, victims, methods of commission, or other distinguishing characteristics in order to fall under the definition of racketeering.

 Not every crime may be considered a racketeering-related activity.
-For instance it's not racketeering when someone gets speeding ticket or commits trespass in the course of an illegal business.
+For instance, it's not racketeering when someone gets a speeding ticket or commits a trespass in the course of an illegal business.
 Rather racketeering-related offenses in Nevada are limited to the following crimes:

 - Nevada crime of mayhem (NRS 200.280)